All posts

 Headlamp's real selling point is governance.
 SIG UI named it the recommended Dashboard replacement, it's vendor-neutral, and it'll outlive any single company's roadmap.
 If a semi-official project is a hard requirement for your org, that's a legitimate reason to pick it, and the only one we'd lean on.

 As a tool, it's a resource browser with a basic built-in resource map, extended by a plugin catalog.
 The official plugins are real and growing - Flux, OpenCost, Prometheus, Helm (app catalog), cert-manager, KEDA, Karpenter, and an alpha AI assistant (BYO model key) - but you install and version each one yourself, and the catalog has real gaps.
-GitOps is Flux-only: there's an official Flux plugin but no Argo CD plugin in the headlamp-k8s catalog.
+GitOps comes as two separate installs: the official Flux plugin, plus an Argo CD plugin that joined the official catalog in mid-2026 and is still early (0.x, an LFX mentorship project).
 There's nothing for service-traffic flow, and nothing for a persistent event timeline.
 It replaces what Dashboard was; it doesn't change what Dashboard wasn't.

 3. Radar - ours, so judge accordingly